ssuttles-usgs/wavelab/documentation/notebooks/wave-stats.md

 We make the following assumptions when calculating wave statistics:

 1. Linear Wave Theory is applicable.
-2. Mean water depth and waves are sufficiently constant over each 17 minute time series chunk (4096 poins of data collected at 4 Hz) in order to yield meaningful wave statistics.
+2. Mean water depth and waves are sufficiently constant over each 17 minute time series chunk (4096 points of data collected at 4 Hz) in order to yield meaningful wave statistics.

-Split the corrected sea pressure time series into chunks of 4096 points (approximatley 17 minutes of 4 Hz data) with each chunk overlapping the preceding chunk by 2048 points.
+Split the corrected sea pressure time series into chunks of 4096 points (approximately 17 minutes of 4 Hz data) with each chunk overlapping the preceding chunk by 2048 points.